 Unfortunately, at the moment it is not possible to find precise national data on outcomes of fertility treatments in Slovakia.
 It is because Slovakia does not report details and quantified data on assisted reproduction and fertility clinics are not legally obliged to report their performance and outcomes.
 European Society of Human Reproduction and Embryology (ESHRE) is missing Slovakia in its annual reports due to the lack of this reporting system.

-Safety and Quality for IVF Treatment in Slovakia
+Safety and Quality of IVF Treatment in Slovakia

 Although Slovakia has implemented the European Union Tissue and Cells Directives (EUTCD), it has not established a competent authority to assess if fertility clinics comply with the law.
 This is the role of regional ethics committees (appointed by the regional state authority) as well as local ethics committees, appointed by directors of health care facilities or research institutions.